anteoas/replicant-mini-app/README.md

 #### re-frame style event handlers

 [re-frame](https://github.com/day8/re-frame) separates the handlers into events and effects.
-You can do the same, by making your action handlers non-effectful.
+You can do the same, separating on actions and effects, by making your action handlers non-effectful.
 E.g. return a map with any new state and any effects to be executed.
 Then take care of the state updates outside the action handlers and add an effect handler for dealing with everything effectful.
 This makes your action handlers easier to reason about and to test.
 It also makes it straightforward to adapt many re-frame effect handlers out there to work with your Replicant app.

 #### Validate the actions